Sweden says credible reports of foreign submarine in its waters

 The military showed one picture of what appeared to be a craft surrounded by white ripples.
 The witness who took the photograph said the vessel then submerged -- one of three sightings that the military said were credible reports.

-The Swedish armed forces have consistently labeled the their hunt one of investigating "foreign underwater activity" but elaborated on what that might entail on Sunday.
+The Swedish armed forces have consistently labelled the their hunt one of investigating "foreign underwater activity" but elaborated on what that might entail on Sunday.

 "It could be a submarine, or a smaller submarine," Rear Admiral Anders Grenstad told a news conference.
 "It could be divers using some form of moped-like underwater vehicle and it could be divers that don't have any business on our territory."